 Incidentally, Mike Love of The Beach Boys, who had been a fellow visitor in Inida when "Wild Honey Pie" had been conceived, had been the co-author of a hit single the previous year with the similarly titled song "Wild Honey."
 Could this song have been an inspiration for "Wild Honey Pie" in some way?
 Or just coincidence?

 On August 20th, 1968, John and Ringo entered EMI Studio Three for a quick session to put the finishing touches on the song “Yer Blues” as well as overseeing the mono mix of “Revolution 9.”
 Paul apparently was not present during this 5 to 5:30 pm session, nor was George who was on a brief vacation in Greece at the time.

 Another recording session began a little later that evening, 8 pm, in EMI Studio Two with Paul being the only Beatle in attendance.
 This days' events are evidence of the fragmented state the group was in at the time, John and Ringo popping in briefly during this session while Paul was finishing up his song “Mother Nature's Son,” which reportedly created a notable tension in the air until they left.

 After Paul completed this song, he recorded an acoustic demo of a new composition called “Etcetera” which ended up not being used on the forthcoming album, nor to be heard by anyone ever again.
 “This was a very beautiful song,” remembers technical engineer Alan Brown.
 “I recall it was a ballad and had the word 'etcetera' several times in the lyric.
 I only heard it twice: when he recorded it and when we played it back to him.
 The tape was taken away and I've never heard of it since."
-In an interview with Howard Stern, Paul explains that the song was "a stinker" that is "never going to" be released, saying his intentions were to give it Marriane Faithfull for her to record, which never happened.
+In an interview with Howard Stern, Paul explains that the song was "a stinker" that is "never going to" be released, saying his intention was to give it to Marriane Faithfull for her to record, which never happened.